formerly Leading Contemplative Groups

 - Critically assess a specific aspect of contemplative group work in a sustained and self directed manner.

 This unit will next be offered in 2023.

 Enrolment for academic credit:

-Costs are as per University of Divinity schedule for 2020 (post-graduate single unit).
+Costs are as per University of Divinity fees schedule for 2022 – check for 2023 when available (postgraduate single unit).

 If you already a student with the University of Divinity, contact the registrar at your own Home College to arrange enrolment.

 Contact for New Students:

 Ph: (03) 9340 8000

 There is also the option of auditing this unit, at a reduced cost.

 Fees for auditing will be confirmed in late 2022.
 These fees are payable in full to Whitley College at the time of registering as an audit participant.